-Several years ago, my son and I had Red Beans and Rice in New Orleans, and I have a friend who is a very inspired cook who serves them often at his house, and we love this dish.
-When my son was young he was complaining to his teacher at conference about the fact we have “no food” in the house – he was referring to junk food, but the counselor just looked at him, and knowing I loved to cook, said, “Well it’s not like you’re eating beans and rice.”
-My son and I both started laughing, because that is EXACTLY what we had the night before and were planning on having it again that night; leftover it’s even better.
+When my son was young, he once tried to undermine my authority at a school conference and said we had “no food” in the house.
+(Really, he meant junk food – he was terribly jealous of his friends with freezers full of hot pockets and pizza rolls.)
+The teacher, knowing I loved to cook, just looked him up and down and said, “Well it’s not like you’re eating beans and rice.”
+My son and I both started laughing, because that is exactly what we had the night before and were planning on having again that night; left over it’s even better than the first night.

 - 4 slices bacon, chopped